SB-839

 Summary

-The legislation establishes specific thresholds that trigger mandatory consultation between the Director and OEHHA, including spills of one or more barrels in inland waters or affecting coastal shorelines, and five or more barrels in open ocean waters.
-Both agencies gain authority to seek reimbursement from responsible parties for costs incurred during spill response activities.
+The legislation establishes specific conditions requiring consultation between the Director and OEHHA within 24 hours of spill notification, including spills of one or more barrels in inland waters or affecting coastal shorelines, or five or more barrels in open ocean waters.
+Both agencies may seek reimbursement from responsible parties for costs incurred during response activities.

 Key Dates